-- Restructuring proceedings are initiated by filing a petition and additional necessary documents. - The court orders a payment moratorium of 120 days and the opening of proceedings automatically within 1 business day.

-- Decision is published in the Corporate Gazette. - · Restructuring administrators are appointed. - Creditors file claims.
-Costs of filing claims: Payment of a fee amounting to 1% of the sum claimed at a minimum of approx. € 15 (HUF 5 000) and capped at approx. € 592 (HUF 200 000). - · Claims are confirmed by the administrator. - Negotiations with creditors' meeting on contents of restructuring settlement take place. - Settlement is confirmed by the creditors' meeting (at least the majority counted from the total amount of creditors' claims approved by the court in both secured and unsecured groups of creditors). - Settlement is confirmed by the court. - Creditors' claims are satisfied in accordance with the settlement.
+- Initiating restructuring proceedings by filing a petition and additional necessary documents. - The court orders a payment moratorium of 180 days and the opening of proceedings automatically within 1 business day. - · Decision published in the Corporate Gazette. - Appointment of a restructuring administrator. - Filing of creditors' claims.
+Costs of filing claims: Payment of a fee amounting to 1% of the sum claimed at a minimum of approx. € 123 (HUF 5 000) and capped at approx. € 4923 (HUF 200 000). - · Confirmation of claims by the administrator. - Negotiations on the content of the restructuring settlement on the creditors' meeting. - Confirmation of settlement by the creditors' meeting (at least the majority of the total amount of creditors' claims approved by the court in both secured and unsecured groups of creditors). - · Confirmation of settlement by the court. - Satisfaction of creditors' claims in accordance with the settlement.

-- list of creditors taking part in the settlement, their category, amount of claims, number of votes - accepted debt assessment and restructuring plan, method of execution and supervision - possible modifications to payment deadlines, quitclaim statements and acceptance of claims, everything that creditors and/or the debtor consider necessary in order to settle the debt amount and re-establish and sustain liquidity
+- List of creditors taking part in the settlement, their category, amount of claims, number of votes. - Accepted debt assessment and restructuring plan, method of execution and supervision. - Possible modifications to payment deadlines, quitclaim statements and acceptance of claims, everything that creditors and/or the debtor consider as necessary in order to settle the debt and re-establish and sustain liquidity.

-- Debtor's management body submits draft restructuring plan to debtor's shareholders. - IP consults management during preparation of the plan. - Upon shareholders' approval of draft plan, creditors are given draft restructuring plan and invited to a meeting aiming at negotiating and

-- obtaining approval of the plan. - Draft restructuring plan is approved if it gains more than 50 % of the votes among both secured and unsecured creditors. - The approved draft restructuring plan is filed with the court for approval within 5 working days of voting. - Court issues a decision within 15 working days from receipt of the restructuring plan; the decision to approve the draft plan is final and binding.
+- Debtor's management body submits a draft of the restructuring plan to the debtor's shareholders. - The administrator consults with management during the preparation of the plan. - Upon shareholders' approval of the draft of the restructuring plan, creditors receive it and are invited to a meeting for negotiation and for obtaining approval of the plan. - The restructuring plan is approved if it gains more than 50 % of the votes among both secured and unsecured creditors. - The approved restructuring plan is submitted to the court for approval within 5 working days of voting. - The court issues a decision within 15 working days from receipt of the restructuring plan; the decision approving the plan is final and binding.

-- Filing a petition is the competence of management but the prior consent of the general meeting of the shareholders is required. - · There is no statutory deadline for filing.
+- Filing a petition is the competence of the management but a prior consent of the general meeting of the shareholders is required. - There is no statutory deadline for filing.